NFL Quarterback Club (video game): Reception

-On release, Famicom Tsūshin scored both the Super Famicom version and the Mega Drive version of the game a 26 out of 40, giving both the Game Gear and the Game Boy version a 19 out of 40, and the 32X version a 29 out of 40.
-The two sports reviewers of Electronic Gaming Monthly gave the game scores of 7 out of 10 and 8 out of 10 for both the SNES and Genesis versions.
-They particularly praised the range of game modes and the high challenge posed by the AI.
 GamePro gave the SNES version a positive review, and said the Speed & Mobility event is the game's "one weak feature".
 They praised the diverse range of modes, the camera views, the accessibility of the playbook, and the variety of moves the players can pull off.
 They panned the Game Gear version, however, criticizing that it removes key modes, features, and sound effects from the console versions, and pointing out that gamers looking for a football game for the Game Gear could get the superior Madden NFL '95.
 Reviewing the 32X version, they praised the new camera views but criticized the removed of the Quarterback Challenge skills contest and concluded that players who owned the Genesis or SNES versions had no need to get the game again.
 They also criticized the gameplay balance, commenting that "you can ferret out a handful of plays that make any club invincible.
 If you like scoring 90-plus points on the Cowboys or the Niners all the time, you'll love this cart!"
 A reviewer for Next Generation also highly praised the camera views feature, calling it "the future in sports games."
 However, he concluded, "The gameplay in 32X's Quarterback Club is far superior to its 16-bit counterparts, but the lack of a players license, and no individual statistics keep this game from being the groundbreaking title it may have been."
 He gave it three out of five stars.

-Next Generation reviewed the Genesis version of the game, rating it three stars out of five, and stated that "The extras are neat, but if more attention had been paid to the actual game, Quarterback Club might have had a chance at tackling the giants."
+Next Generation, reviewing the Genesis version, felt that its perceived lack of emphasis on the quality of the main gameplay in favor of the extra modes prevented the game from being a competitor with other, bigger sports games.